TemitopeOladokun/Days-of-Deep-Learning/README.md

 ### WHAT I LEARNT
-* Autoencoder is use to compress images without lossing its content
+* Autoencoder is use to compress images without losing its content
 *